status-im/nim-chronos/docs/src/tutorials/uptimemon/chapter1.md

-# Chapter 1.
-Making an HTTP Request with Chronos
+# Making an HTTP Request with Chronos

 **Goal:** Learn how to make an HTTP request and proccess its response with Chronos.